ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:
 - 0 — `INSERT` query appends new data to the end of the file.
+- 1 — `INSERT` query replaces existing content of the file with the new data.

+Default value: `0`.

+## s3_truncate_on_insert

+Enables or disables truncate before inserts in s3 engine tables.
+If disabled, an exception will be thrown on insert attempts if an S3 object already exists.

+Possible values:
+- 0 — `INSERT` query appends new data to the end of the file.
+- 1 — `INSERT` query replaces existing content of the file with the new data.

+Default value: `0`.

+## hdfs_truncate_on_insert

+Enables or disables truncation before an insert in hdfs engine tables.
+If disabled, an exception will be thrown on an attempt to insert if a file in HDFS already exists.

+Possible values:
+- 0 — `INSERT` query appends new data to the end of the file.
-- 1 — `INSERT` replaces existing content of the file with the new data.
+- 1 — `INSERT` query replaces existing content of the file with the new data.

 Default value: `0`.